 The Cottage Kitchen

 With its stone sink, cast-iron range and linen hanging above to air, this is where the 19th century housewife spent her time washing, cleaning and cooking.
 The kitchen has a variety of household utensils once in daily use, including an early washing machine and a heavy mangle.
-High up on the wall is one of our best-known exhibits, the Busby Stoop Chair.

 The First Floor Display Area